Galkurta/Lumoz-BOT/README.md

 1. If you're a new user, register for [Lumoz Quidditch](https://t.me/Lumoz_Quidditch_Bot/Match?startapp=inviteUAXHC&text=%F0%9F%A7%99)

-2. Create a `data.txt` file in the project root directory.
+2. Edit `data.txt` file in the project root directory.

 3. Add your account authorization tokens to `data.txt`, one per line.
 You can obtain these tokens after registering and logging into your account.